XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 If a cold wallet is compromised, the attacker could create an unlimited amount of issuances, which makes it very difficult to redeem legitimately-held issuances fairly.
 In this case, the gateway must create a new cold wallet account, and all users with trust lines to the old gateway must create new trust lines to the new account.
 (Thus, it's best to keep your cold wallet as secure as possible.)

+### Warm Wallets ###

+Another optional step that a gateway can take to balance risk and convenience is to use "warm wallets" as an intermediate step between cold wallet and hot wallet.
+Frequently, the software that runs a gateway's daily operations uses a single hot wallet.
+The gateway can operate additional accounts as warm wallets, whose keys are entrusted to different trusted users and whose keys are also not stored for use by the gateway software.

+When the hot wallet is running low on funds, the warm wallets can be used to refill it.
+When the warm wallets run low on funds, the cold wallet can issue more currency to a warm wallet in a single transaction, and the warm wallets can distribute that currency among themselves if necessary.
+This improves security of the cold wallet, since it makes as few transactions as possible, without leaving too much money in the control of a single automated hot wallet.

+As with hot wallets, warm wallets must trust the cold wallet, and should not be trusted by users.
+All precautions that apply to hot wallets also apply to warm wallets.

+## Fees and Revenue Sources ##

+There are several ways in which a gateway can seek to benefit financially from Ripple integration.
+These can include:

+* Indirect revenue from value added.
+Ripple integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
+* Withdrawal and Deposit fees.
+It is typical for a gateway to charge a small fee (such as 1%) for the service of adding or removing money from Ripple.
+You have the power to determine the rate you credit people when they move money onto and off of Ripple through your gateway.
+* Transfer fees.
+You can set a percentage fee to charge automatically when Ripple users send each other issuances created by your account.
+This amount is debited from the Ripple ledger, decreasing your obligation each time your issuances change hands.
+See [TransferRate](#transferrate) for details.
+* Interest on Ripple-backed funds.
+You can keep some of your Ripple-backing currency in an external account that earns interest.
+Just be sure the external account's policies do not interfere with your ability to adequately serve your customer withdrawals.
+(For example, limits on withdrawing money, or risk of losses.)
+* Market making.
+A gateway can also make offers to buy and sell its issuances for other issuances on Ripple, providing liquidity to cross-currency payments and possibly making a profit.
+(As with any market making opportunity, profits are not guaranteed.)

+# Ripple Integration #

 ## Prior to Ripple Integration ##